abaer123/gitlab-agent/doc/architecture.md

   **A**: Yes, we could use REST API and push the data.
 But since we already need long-running connections (see above), why not utilize them? `agentk` uses gRPC which [multiplexes multiple logical channels](https://www.cncf.io/blog/2018/08/31/grpc-on-http-2-engineering-a-robust-high-performance-protocol/) onto a usually smaller number of TCP connections.
 There will be a smaller number of TCP connections if all communications are consolidated and happen over gRPC.
 See the link for technical details.

-- **Q**: Can we put the cache into `kgb` rather than into `agentk` to make it "dumber" / simpler per the principle above?
+- **Q**: Can we put the cache into `kas` rather than into `agentk` to make it "dumber" / simpler per the principle above?

   **A**: Technically yes.
-However, that would mean `kgb` would get an update for each event for object kinds `kgb` runs informers for.
+However, that would mean `kas` would get an update for each event for object kinds `kas` runs informers for.
 An event contains the whole changed object.
 Number of events in active clusters may be significant.
-So, multiplied by the number of clusters, that means we'd have a lot of traffic between `kgb` and `agentk`.
+So, multiplied by the number of clusters, that means we'd have a lot of traffic between `kas` and `agentk`.
 There is no practical benefit for building it this way, only the downside of having a lot of useless traffic.

-  Instead of the above we could have an up to date precomputed view on top of the cache in `kgb`. `agentk` could make the calculations locally and push an update immediately to `kgb` (which could push an event via ActionCable).
-For example, `agentk` could maintain a cache with [`Node`](https://kubernetes.io/docs/concepts/architecture/nodes/) objects and push the current number of nodes to `kgb` each time there is a change.
-The UI then can fetch the number of nodes from `kgb` via an API (via the main application or bypassing it).
+  Instead of the above we could have an up to date precomputed view on top of the cache in `kas`. `agentk` could make the calculations locally and push an update immediately to `kas` (which could push an event via ActionCable).
+For example, `agentk` could maintain a cache with [`Node`](https://kubernetes.io/docs/concepts/architecture/nodes/) objects and push the current number of nodes to `kas` each time there is a change.
+The UI then can fetch the number of nodes from `kas` via an API (via the main application or bypassing it).

-- **Q**: Why use gRPC for `GitLab RoR` -> `kgb` access?
+- **Q**: Why use gRPC for `GitLab RoR` -> `kas` access?
 Why not REST API?

   **A**: To benefit from all the [good things gRPC provides or enables](https://grpc.io/faq/) and avoid any pitfalls of a hand-rolled client implementation.
 GitLab already uses gRPC to talk to Gitaly, it's an existing dependency.